 For moving at higher pace or over bumpier terrain, manufacturer recommends to lock the front wheels.
 It will make the stroller sturdier.

 This new addition to Bumbleride collection has nice, large storage basket where you can fit even a big diaper bag.
-It’s perfect for day trips as it can accommodate all of your essentials.
+It’s perfect for day trips because it can accommodate all of your essentials.

 The access is always easy from behind the seat, as well as from the front when you lift the leg rest.